Why Quality Trails Matter

 Green Flag distinguishes between wilderness experiences in Pristine environments vs Rural landscapes.

-Enjoying solitude in the valleys of the Drakensberg
+Enjoying solitude in the valleys of the Drakensberg.

-Creating an enlightening experience on the farm
+Creating an enlightening experience on the farm.

-Traditional pioneer house Namaqualand’s “Diamond coast”
+Traditional pioneer house Namaqualand’s “Diamond coast”.

-Ancient fresh water well on Namaqualand-coast
+Ancient fresh water well on Namaqualand-coast.

-1.2 Reducing stress in an over-strained community.
+1.2 Reduces stress in communities

 1.3 Improving health

-Relaxing; fresh air; companionship – a healthy combination
+Relaxing; fresh air, companionship – a healthy combination.

 1.4 Improving social values for families and friends.

-Hiking, as opposed to competitive sport, enhances communication and build relationships in a relaxed atmosphere.
+Hiking and walking, as opposed to competitive sport, enhances communication and build relationships in a relaxed atmosphere.

-Renewing family bonds
+Renewing family bonds.

-Adrenalin rush creates camaraderie
+Adrenalin rush creates camaraderie.